bantin/matplotlib-ephys/README.md

 plt.close(fig)
 ```

-Note that providing current is not mandatory.
+Note that providing current series is not mandatory.

 Plotting with style